 And here’s the thing, he only talks about art and making money, he doesn’t even do art tutorials.

 There are a lot of artists and tons of different art tutorials on YouTube, and many of them attract enormous audiences.
-Most of them, but by no means all. have very modest artistic talents.
+Most of them, but by no means all. have very modest artistic talent.
 Incredible.

 There are two main ways to make money with your YouTube channel.
 You can run ads (after a minimum of 1000 subscribers or 4000 watch hours in the last 12 months) and also promote your affiliate links in the description.